The New Aegean – Baltic TEN-T Corridor

-Will there be an economic development of these EU regions through the new TEN-T Corridor passes through?
+Will there be economic development of the EU regions through which the new TEN-T Corridor passes?

-Of course.
-This is the end goal.
-After the implementation of the transport infrastructure in the new corridor, we have foreseen an economic improvement resulting in a rise in the Purchasing Power Capacity of Eastern European countries and their respective regions (currently the poorest ones in the EU) as well as certain countries which are indirectly related to the Corridor but will still have a strong benefit.
+Not only will there be but that is our main end goal.
+We have foreseen an economic improvement after the implementation of the transport infrastructure in the new corridor leading to a rise in the Purchasing Power Capacity of Eastern European countries and their respective regions (currently the poorest ones in the EU).
+That will also result in certain countries indirectly related to the Corridor benefiting strongly from the project.

 What are other advantages of the new Aegean - Baltic TEN-T Corridor?